shengnanli321/shengnanli321/README.md

 - 🌱 I’m currently learning Biostatistics in UCM
 - 💬 Ask me about Statistics
 - 📫 How to reach me: njlishengnan@gmail.com
-- ⚡ Fun fact: Cats lover
+- ⚡ Fun fact: Cat lover

 <!--
 **shengnanli321/shengnanli321** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.